hashicorp/terraform-website/content/source/docs/plugin/which-sdk.html.md

 Terraform plugin development is in an exciting time of flux, in which there are multiple SDKs available to build plugins against.
-The existing [SDKv2](/docs/extend/index.html) is what the bulk of existing providers are built on, and continues to provide a stable development experience for providers to build on.
+The existing [SDKv2](/docs/extend/index.html) is what the bulk of existing providers are built on, and continues to provide a stable development experience.
 The [next-generation framework](/docs/plugin/framework/index.html) is a new SDK under heavy development, realigning the provider development experience and abstractions around the updated architecture of Terraform.
 It represents our vision of the